shivangdubey/HacktoberFest2020/README.md

 # HacktoberFest2020
 Repository to let enthusiasts create issues and pull requests for the Open Source event.

+## IMPORTANT
+Any Pull request without details about the commits won't be accepted, please mention changes applied for clarity.

 ## About the Repository:
 (There are 2 scripts in this repository)
 1) Basic Number Guessing Game, created in Python3